-So, you can just make a phone call to the authority and tell them what happened.
+So, you can make a phone call to the authority and tell them what happened.
 Then they will guide you through the process that follows.

-For effortless compliance, make sure that you have taken the precautions to avoid data breaches and have a procedure in place to react in case it happens.
+For effortless compliance, ensure that you have taken you won’t avoid penalties precautions to avoid data breaches in case it happens.

 The EU and the GDPR want all the data processed inside the EU or a third safe country.
-That’s why the data transfers abroad are made as tricky as they can be.
+That’s why the data transfers abroad are as tricky as they can be.

 You can transfer data outside the EU based on the legal instruments in Chapter V of the GDPR, which means based on:

-Having said that, most international data transfers would involve transferring data to US companies.
+Most international data transfers would involve transferring data to US companies.
 After all, the world’s best tech companies operate from the US.
 However, transfers to the US are subject to additional security measures due to the US surveillance laws.

 We have another long-form article on that subject.
 You can read it here.